Data and Configuration Arguments#

 "skf"

-or the number of groups to leave out in"lpgo"
+num_folds: The number of folds for"skf"or the number of groups to leave out in"lpgo".Default:

 10

-: The number of times the k-fold procedure is repeated to obtain more stable estimates (ignored with"lpgo"
+num_repeats: The number of times the k-fold procedure is repeated to obtain more stable estimates (ignored with"lpgo").Default:

 5